-So here are the other well-deserved thanks:
+So here are the well-deserved thanks:

 I can't thank my Student Editors enough for their dedication.
 They spend many hours reading submissions, corresponding with authors, organizing content, and designing pages and advertisements.
 Oh, and Tweeting, Blogging, and Facebooking too!
 This semester they accomplished all of this while dealing with a global pandemic.
 I truly honor their resilience.